-To assist you with planning for the program, below is a comprehensive calendar.
-Please note dates for the Off-site immersion weeks are subject to slight adjustments.
+To assist you with planning for the program, below are links to comprehensive calendars by graduation year.
+Please note dates for the off-site immersion weeks are subject to slight adjustments.

 The Berkeley MBA for Executives Program awards a Masters of Business Administration from the University of California, Berkeley and will be governed by the common regulations presented on this website.
 It is the responsibility of each degree candidate in the program to know and fulfill all degree requirements and adhere to all regulations.
 In addition to these specific regulations, students are also governed by the general regulations that apply to all University of California students (http://uga.berkeley.edu/sas/conductindex.html).